AnhLe263/AnhLe263/README.md

 # Philosophy

-> “Science progresses through rigorous thinking, reproducible methods, and open collaboration.”
+> “Scientific progress is built on curiosity, rigor, and reproducibility.”

 ---